In 30 seconds

 What is Tongkat Ali and what does it do for men?

 Tongkat Ali (Eurycoma longifolia) is a flowering plant native to Southeast Asian rainforests, traditionally used in Malaysian and Indonesian medicine.
-Its primary areas of clinical research are cortisol reduction and general wellbeing.
-In a 2013 RCT (Talbott et al., JISSN, n=63, 200 mg/day, 4 weeks), changes were reported in the cortisol-to-testosterone ratio in moderately stressed adults (PubMed 23705671).
-A 2022 meta-analysis of 5 RCTs confirmed a statistically significant difference in total testosterone (SMD 1.352, p=0.001).
-These are research findings about the doses studied; they cannot be transferred to Blue Power as label claims — Blue Power's Tongkat Ali dose is 50 mg.
+In a 2013 RCT (Talbott et al., JISSN, n=63, 200mg/day, four weeks), changes in cortisol and testosterone markers were reported in moderately stressed adults (PubMed 23705671).
+In Leisegang et al. (2022), a meta-analysis of five RCTs, a statistically significant between-group difference in total testosterone was reported (SMD 1.352, p=0.001).
+These findings concern the extracts, doses and populations studied and cannot be transferred to a finished product as claims.

 Is Tongkat Ali legal in the UK?